We are here.

 Circling one star among hundreds of billions, in one galaxy among a hundred billion more, in a Universe that is vast and expanding ever faster – perhaps toward infinity.
 In the granular details of daily life, it’s easy to forget that we live in a place of astonishing grandeur and mystery.

-The Breakthrough Initiatives are a program of scientific and technological exploration, probing the big questions of life in the Universe: Are we alone?
-Are there habitable worlds in our galactic neighborhood?
+The Breakthrough Initiatives are a suite of space science programs funded by the foundation established by Julia and Yuri Milner.
+The Initiatives investigate the fundamental questions of life in the Universe: Are we alone?
+Are there habitable worlds in our galactic neighbourhood?
 Can we make the great leap to the stars?
 And can we think and act together – as one world in the cosmos?

 Where is everybody?

 So wondered the great physicist Enrico Fermi.
 The Universe is ancient and immense.
 Life, he reasoned, has had plenty of time to get started – and get smart.
 But we see no evidence of anything alive or intelligent in space.
 In the last five years, we have discovered that planets in the habitable zone of stars are common.
 Based on the numbers discovered so far, there are estimated to be billions more in our galaxy alone.
 Yet we are still in the dark about life.
 Are we really alone?
 Or are there others out there?